 - Do you need an app ready as soon as possible?
 In this case, you’ll want to go for a platform with a designated AI app generator, such as Lovable or Base44.
 Options such as Cursor, where you’ll have to build it yourself, are not ideal.

 - Would you like your app builder to be app or browser-based?
-Options like Lovable, Base44, and Bolt.new can be used directly from a browser, whereas you’ll have to download the app to use Cursor.
+Options like Lovable, Base44, and Bolt.new can be used directly from a browser, but you’ll have to download the app to use Cursor.

 - What security features will you need?
 Fully understand the data you will be using to build your app and the security features you will need to keep its operations safe.